 Philip Guo's articles on CS and HCI research experiences

 A trove of well-written, insightful commentary on how to thrive doing CS and HCI research as a PhD student, postdoc, and faculty.

 How to Start a Startup by Sam Altman

 Many ideas covered in this class are extremely helpful for designing and running any kind of project, not just commercial tech startups.

 Examples of (mostly software) projects dealing with "information that a person does not know, but can access as needed using technology" - AR/VR, computer graphics, data visualization, machine learning, digital arts, novel user interfaces, etc.

-Constantly up-to-date overview on technology-related news and olds.
-Easy to get lost in, but a daily skim provides a good dose of much-needed perspective.
+Constantly up-to-date overview on technology-related news (and olds).
+Easy to get lost in, but a once-daily skim provides a good dose of much-needed perspective.